Hilde Osland Rocks A Sexy Casual Look In Latest Share

-Instagram model Hilde Osland took to Instagram to show of her curves in a flirty workout set on Wednesday.
+Instagram model Hilde Osland took to the platform to show off her curves in a flirty workout set on Wednesday.
 The Australian beauty wore a pink workout bra and a pair of bright blue yoga pants with a baseball cap for a casual sexy look.

-Hilde’s post consisted of four pictures that captured her outside on a deck that overlooked a small body of water.
+Hilde's post consisted of four pictures which captured her outside on a deck that overlooked a small body of water.
 Tall grass and trees were visible on the shore, which appeared to be several yards away from the deck.

 The blond beauty looked dressed for a relaxing day.
-The bra featured a plunging neckline and several straps that crossed over the sides of her back.
+The bra featured a plunging neckline and several straps that crisscrossed on the back.
 Her pants had a high waistline.
 Her cap was pink, and she wore it backwards on her head.
-She also ported a pair of pink trainers.
+She also sported a pair of pink trainers.

-Hilde styled her hair in two braids, which she wore over her chest.
+Hilde styled her hair in two braids, which draped over her chest.

-The first photo captured the model from behind as she looked at out the view.
-The view not only showed off her pert derrière, but also her hourglass shape and toned back.
+The first photo captured the model from behind as she looked at the view.
+The image not only highlighted her pert derrière, but also her hourglass shape and toned back.

-The second image was a closeup of Hilde as she leaned one elbow on the deck railing.
-She rested her chin in her hand as she smiled at the lens.
-The snap gave her followers a nice look at her cleavage.
+The second snap was a closeup of Hilde as she leaned one elbow on the deck railing.
+She rested her chin in her hand and smiled at the lens.
+The shot gave her followers a nice look at her cleavage.

-In the third snap, Hilde faced the camera.
+In the third pic, Hilde faced the camera.
 The frame included her entire body.
-She held unhand next to her face while she posed with one foot in front of the other.
+She held a hand next to her face while she posed with one foot in front of the other.

 Many of Hilde's admirers took some time to compliment her.